containerscrew/containerscrew/README.md

 - AWS
 - Kubernetes (CKA certified)
-- Linux and Arch Linux lover.
-[Take a look at my working setup](https://github.com/containerscrew/dotfiles)
+- Linux and Arch Linux lover [Take a look at my working setup](https://github.com/containerscrew/dotfiles)
 - Golang, Rust or Python (I'm a rookie 🚀)
 - Also very interested in how Blockchain works
 - Getting introduced to eBPF technology